Chip LaMarca held onto the House District 93 seat for Republicans Tuesday night, defeating his Democratic opponent Emma Collum.

 LaMarca earned 53 percent of the vote to Collum’s 46 percent.
 Non-party afilliated candidate Kelly Milam gathered just 1.5 percent of the vote.

-The district is the only one inside Broward County controlled by a Republican.
+The district is the only one fully inside Broward County controlled by a Republican.
 But with GOP state Rep. George Moraitis forced out by term limits, Democrats saw a chance to steal a seat in an open contest.

 However, LaMarca’s massive fundraising ability made that a difficult task.